pasztorpisti/django-universal-view-decorator/README.rst

 - I think view classes and the related object oriented features (inheritance, etc..) make it a bit more difficult to trace the execution path of the logic.
-At the same time they make it more difficult to find the right spots to "insert" extra logic at the right spots for example by applying decorators.
+At the same time they make it more difficult to find the right spots to "insert" extra logic for example by applying decorators.
 - Writing decorators that manipulate classes in fancy ways isn't the easiest task.

 Despite the previously mentioned problems I think class based views are useful but it doesn't change the fact that